 Instructional Contact Hours (Seat Time)

 This is a three (3) credit-hour course.
-Plan to spend at least three hours on course content or seat time (direct instruction) and six hours on homework weekly, so total hours are 9 to 10 hours per week.
+Plan to spend at least three hours on course content or seat time (direct instruction) and six hours on homework weekly.
+Accelerated courses will require additional time per week.

 Online Tutoring